Bertien van Manen

 Ad van Denderen

 This exhibition is one of a series of exhibitions on the theme of migration staged by the Stedelijk in 2017 and 2018.
 As director Beatrix Ruf noted earlier this year: “It is important to always tell new stories, both with our collection and with separate exhibitions.
 I believe it’s important that, at the Stedelijk Museum, you can see how art addresses this issue, and how art can confront us with how we think and allow us to reframe our thinking.”
-The exhibition is part of a new, long-term research programme, Stedelijk Turns, in which the museum approaches, interprets and presents its collection in an experimental way.
+The exhibition is part of a new, long-term research program, Stedelijk Turns, in which the museum approaches, interprets and presents its collection in an experimental way.